remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

-# Getting Started with AWS for Front-end Developers
+# Getting Started with AWS for Frontend Developers

 The first time I tried to start working with AWS, I felt a bit overwhelmed.
 It felt like there were thousands of services and even just navigating between them, nevermind learning how to use them, seemed like a daunting task.
 I admit that I stepped away and it took me a few years to truly come back.